James-Targett/hetsys_PX915_Part_II/README.md

 > * All the inputs files will **ONLY** work in Avon.
 > * **NEVER** run these calculations in Godzilla and Orac

-## How to submit a job in Avon
+## Submit Jobs in Avon

 Please drag and drop all the meta and para folder from your own drive to Avon to complete the upload process.

 <img src="https://i.imgur.com/cVigUuu.png" width="600">